MMP for co-rank one foliations on threefolds: Special termination

 Then after finitely many flips, the flipping and flipped locus are disjoint from any lc centres of $(\cal F_i, \Delta_i)$. \end{theorem}

 Note that the result and the some of the proofs below were inspired by Shokurov's special termination in the classical setting \cite{Shokurov03} (see also \cite[\S 4.2]{Corti05}).

-We begin with the following: \begin{lemma} Let $X$ be a $\bb Q$-factorial quasi-projective threefold.
-Let $(\cal F, \Delta)$ be an F-dlt pair and suppose $\cal F$ has non-dicritical singularities.
+We begin with the following: \begin{lemma} Let $X$ be a $\bb Q$-factorial quasi-projective threefold and let $\cal F$ be a co-rank one foliation with non-dicritical singularities on $X$.
+Let $(\cal F, \Delta)$ be an F-dlt pair.
 Suppose that there exist infinitely many $\cal F$-invariant divisors.

-Then any sequence of $(K_{\cal F}+\Delta)$-flips terminates. \end{lemma} \begin{proof} Since the intersection of two invariant divisors is contained in $\text{sing}(\cal F) $ and since $\mathcal F$ has non-dicritical singularities, it follows that there exist infinitely many pairwise disjoint $\cal F$-invariant divisors.
-By \cite[Theorem 2]{Pereira06}, there exists a morphism $f\colon X\to C$ onto a curve $C$ such that $\mathcal F$ is induced by $f$ and, in particular,
+Then any sequence of $(K_{\cal F}+\Delta)$-flips terminates. \end{lemma} \begin{proof} Since the intersection of two invariant divisors is contained in $\sing \cal F$ and since $\mathcal F$ has non-dicritical singularities, it follows that there exist infinitely many pairwise disjoint $\cal F$-invariant divisors.
+By \cite[Theorem 2]{Pereira06}, there exists a morphism $f\colon X\to C$ onto a smooth curve $C$ such that $\mathcal F$ is induced by $f$ and, in particular,

 where the sum is taken over all the vertical irreducible divisors and $\ell_D$ denotes the multiplicity of the fibre $f^{-1}(f(D))$ along $D$.
 Thus

 where $\Gamma$ is the sum of all the vertical prime divisors which are contained in a non-reduced fibre.
 Since $(\mathcal F,\Delta)$ is F-dlt and since any component of $\Gamma$ is $\mathcal F$-invariant, Lemma \ref{singcomparison} implies that $(X,\Delta+\Gamma)$ is log canonical.